 Over the Edge

 Special Olympics Massachusetts is taking fundraising to new heights!
 Over the Edge is a unique fundraising event, providing participants the thrilling opportunity of rappelling down a building in an exciting and completely safe environment.
-Limited to the first 160 participants, individuals who want to participate are required to raise a minimum of $1,000 and can solicit donations from family, friends and co-workers through our Over the Edge fundraising page.
+Limited to the first 160 participants, individuals who want to participate are required to raise a minimum of $1,000.

 There is no experience or prior training needed in order to register.
 The Over the Edge staff consists of a team of experts who possess an outstanding safety record, and who provide the technical expertise, training and equipment needed for the event.
 The next edition of this annual event will be held on July 16, 2016.
 At 22 stories up, participants will have the distinction of rappelling over 200 feet!
 If you are a thrill seeker or want to challenge yourself to new levels, this is definitely an experience you won’t want to miss.